 In 1989 a local landowner decided to dispose of the contents of the village museum housed in one of his barns because the building had been rendered unsafe by the great gale of October 1987.
-Bill Wittering, a member of the Parish Council, met with a number of interested people, Dr Ken Joysey, Arthur Rowe, Geoffrey Axe, David Easthope and Bill Wittering.
+Bill Wittering, a member of the Parish Council, met with a number of interested people, Dr Ken Joysey, Arthur Rowe, Geoffrey Axe and David Easthope.
 They decided to form a museum committee.
-Their first meeting was 16th June 1989 and in 1991 Richard Webber became its first secretary and Peter Speak was invited to become the first Chairman of the newly named Thriplow Society.
-By the beginning of 1992 Richard Webber resigned as secretary owing to pressure of work and Shirley Wittering took on the job.
+Their first meeting was on 16th June 1989.
+In 1991 Richard Webber was invited to become the first Secretary and Peter Speak was invited to become the first Chairman of the newly named Thriplow Society.

-The aims of the Society are:- To promote interest in the Local History, the local environment and the conservation of the Thriplow region, and to promote the formation of a Thriplow Collection.
+The Society aims to promote interest in the local history, the local environment and the conservation of the Thriplow region, and to form a Thriplow Collection.

 From 1993 the Society put on an exhibition of bygones, photographs and maps during Daffodil Weekend in the Dovecote of the Bury, the home of Sir Patrick and Lady Lena Browne, our first President.
 Sir Patrick died in 1996 and the Bury passed to his eldest daughter who sold it.
 So from 1997 the Society’s exhibition was displayed in the Smithy.
 In 1998 a blacksmith demonstrated the art of shoeing horses and making wrought iron objects and has continued to do so every year.

-Over the years the Society has put on several exhibitions in the Village Hall, restored an old plough which is now on show outside a seed development company in the village and had some very successful parties with themes such as Victorian, Edwardian and Party of the Century (in 2000).
+The Society restored an old plough which is now on show outside KWS on Church Street, and had some very successful parties with themes such as Victorian, Edwardian and Party of the Century (in 2000).
 During the summer there have been 1920s garden parties, barn dances and outings to museums and historic sites.
 It has built up an impressive collection of old photographs and produced several small publications as well as producing three Journals a year for its members.

-On January 31st 2010 the Society produced an exhibition of its archives, old photos, maps and documents.
+In 2009 a successful Barn Dance raised money to buy equipment and this was repeated in 2010.
+On 31st January 2010 the Society produced an exhibition of its archives, old photos, maps and documents.
 A steady stream of people came through the Village Hall doors and further photos were given to the collection, some were scanned and returned and many names put to pictures.
-In 2009 a successful Barn Dance raised money to buy equipment and this was repeated in 2010.
-In 2010 the exhibition in the Smithy at Daffodil Weekend will feature the CCAN website to which we are adding our pictorial archive.

 |Assistant Treasurer||Judy Murch|